Rangers written in light purple on dark purple background

 • Always hold on firmly to what you’re cutting and keep your fingers away from the blade.

-• If you drop a knife, do not try to catch it.
+• If you drop a knife, don't try to catch it.
 Step back and pick it up once it has landed.

 Internet safety